Dermatology after dark logo

 Port-wine stains

-Also called nevi flammeus. permanent flat, pink, red, or purple marks on the skin.
+Also called nevi flammeus.
+They are permanent flat, pink, red, or purple marks on the skin.

 Psoriasis